 At face value, Cargo resembles less a zombie film and more a work like Nicolas Roeg’s Walkabout (1970) about two white schoolchildren lost in the Australian Outback who are aided by an Aborigine.
 (Confirming the source of inspiration, David Gulpilil who played the role of the Aborigine in Walkabout also turns up as the tribal elder in the final scenes here).
 Equally you could slot Cargo into the company of Australian films over recent years such as These Final Hours (2013) and The Rover (2014), which take place across the great Australian landscape with a collapsing society as a backdrop.

 Cargo joins a few recent zombie films that are trying to be more than zombie films.
-Recent examples would include Here Alone (2016), which seemed more like a wilderness survival drama in the aftermath of social collapse and was some way in before revealing itself as a zombie film, or the unique Irish-made The Cured (2017) concerning the aftermath of the zombie apocalypse.
+Recent examples would include the quite remarkable and original The Girl with All the Gifts (2016); Here Alone (2016), which seemed more like a wilderness survival drama in the aftermath of social collapse and was some way in before revealing itself as a zombie film; and the unique Irish-made The Cured concerning the aftermath of the zombie apocalypse.
 Cargo likewise is at its very essence a zombie film but also one that never mentions the word ‘zombie’ once throughout.